20+ Ryanair tips

 If you're travelling with children under 12, at least one adult in the party must pay extra to reserve a seat – once you've done so, you get free allocated seating for the children (max four children per adult).

-It costs from £4 for the adult's seat, and you can opt to sit in rows 18 to 33 with your children.
+It costs from £4.50 (£8 every time we looked) for the adult's seat, and you can opt to sit in rows 18 to 33 with your children.
 If you choose to sit anywhere else, you'll need to pay full price for you and the children.
+In June 2026, the CMA launched an investigation into this slightly sketchy practice to establish whether it's breaking consumer law.

 For children 12 and over, this isn't mandatory.
 You can chance it and not pay, in which case you'll be randomly allocated seats at check-in.
-Alternatively, you can pay to reserve seats for both adults and children – prices start from £3 per seat, per flight, though Ryanair does sometimes have offers on allocated seating costs.
+Alternatively, you can pay to reserve seats for both adults and children.

 If you choose not to pay for seats and end up seated away from your kids, contact Ryanair customer services as they may be able to help.

-When you buy a flight, the booking process now prominently offers you the chance to pay for this (plus priority boarding) by choosing the 'Regular' fare (typically £21-£23 per person, per flight).
+When you buy a flight, the booking process now prominently offers you the chance to pay for this (plus priority boarding) by choosing the 'Regular' fare (around £24 to £39 per person, per flight).
+If you're travelling with children, the 'Family Plus' fare will also be available you, which works out similarly priced to the Regular fare and gives you the extra luxury of having checked-in luggage for each person.

-But we've found that opting for the 'Value' fare instead, then manually adding seat reservations, cabin bags and priority boarding, can often slash the cost.
+But we've found that opting for the 'Basic' fare instead, then manually adding seat reservations, cabin bags and priority boarding can sometimes slash the cost (especially if you're only selecting some of the options).
 In one case, we found a family of four could save almost £100 on return flights simply by booking the extras separately.

 How much can you save?

-• If we could only pick the priciest seats in rows 18-33, booking separately won 80% of the time.
-Factoring in the more expensive seats, it was actually cheaper to book the Regular fare than separately on four of the 20 bookings we looked at.
-So always double-check.
+If we could only pick the priciest seats in rows 18-33, Regular fares win.
+Factoring in the more expensive seats, it was cheaper to book the Regular fare than separately.

 Just followed your advice and booked a return trip to Dublin.
 The Ryanair preferred method (Regular fare) would have been £98.68.
 By following your guidance, I got the same for £80.98.
 Thanks very much.
 The saving will buy me a few pints of Guinness!